 Another favorite is Santaella.
 Their goat cheese quesadilla is unreal, and the cocktails (like my Spicy Paloma on the left below with a tahini salt rim) are so great too.

-I need to get a photo of La Placita, one of my favorite places to go out.
-An area of open air bars and restaurants perfect for dancing and noshing.
+La Placita is one of my favorite places to go out.
+An area of open-air bars and restaurants perfect for dancing and noshing.
 While you are there, you must stop by the famed Jose Enrique and get the whole fish!
 Mai Pen Rai is another good spot for legit Thai food by La Placita.
+By day, there is a farmer’s market and some open restaurants too but much less of a scene.

 Lote 23 (below) is a food kiosko park in Santurce with lots of great vendors, a full bar, and free yoga on Sundays!
 Other spots we like in San Juan on Ashford are Oceano for beachfront dining and tasty food and Mandarin House if you are craving Chinese (They do a very good Peking duck!)